tychen742/dataSciencePy/computer-setup.md

 ### Python

-Download and install [Python](https://www.python.org/downloads/) (choose one <a href="https://semver.org/" target="_blank">minor version behind the current version; e.g., if the current version is 3.13, download 3.12 instead).
+Download and install [Python](https://www.python.org/downloads/) (choose one minor version[^1] behind the current version; e.g., if the current version is 3.13, download 3.12 instead).

 ### VS Code